 Will it clash with our phonics programme?

-Joins are introduced in Stage 2 of the programme and reinforced in Stage 3.
+Joins are introduced in Part 2 of the programme and reinforced in Part 3.

 Does the scheme include joins?